AndyShih12/SSDC/README.txt

 The unmodified version is in directory WMC/ and the modified version is in directory WMC_fast/ The SDD package also contains code to extract missing intervals from a structured decomposable circuit (Lemma 1).

+The code/datasets in this directory were used to run the experiments in Table 2bcd.

 ===============================

 SimulateIntervals/ directory contains code that constructs smoothing gates given a set of intervals, and compares the near-linear algorithm with the old quadratic algorithm.
 The block sizes for the near-linear algorithm are currently hard-coded, and could be integrated with the code for block size calculation in InverseAckermannCalculation/.

+The code in this directory was used to run the experiments in Table 2a.

 ===============================